 Staff should always use school email addresses when contacting colleagues or students.
 If telephoning a child or parent at their home, staff should ensure that their caller ID is blocked.

-Any technical problems (including but not limited to, hardware failures and software errors) which may occur on the systems must be reported to [POSITION] immediately.
+Any technical problems (including but not limited to, hardware failures and software errors) which may occur on the systems must be reported to the IT Consultant and Leadership team immediately.

 To adhere to the School’s Data Retention Policy and ensure that information held remotely is managed according to the data retention schedule.
 Data should be securely deleted and destroyed once it is no longer needed.